benhar-dev/tcpkg-custom-library-package/README.md

         Identifies this package as a "workload" — typically a meta-package that groups or installs other packages via dependencies.

+    - InstallationLevel1
+       Instruct tcpkg that no admin is required to install this package.

       -->
     </tags>